marissaverdonck/browser-technologies-1920/README.md

 An example from the Nerdy Tshirt site: with HTML you can choose your design options and see the result on a new page.
 With CSS I give the design options and the result a styling.
 For example, if the user clicks on a color option, the button becomes thicker.
 If the browser supports JS, the user can see his design options directly on the same page.

 ### Code funtionality
-I start with thinking about the core functionality: the user design a tshirt.
-He/She can choose how the T-shirt will look like.
+I start with thinking about the core functionality: the user can choose how the design on the T-shirt will look like.
 This has to be accessible with only HTML.
 Step by step I'll enrich the user experience with CSS and JS.

 ### Feature detection
 With feature detection you can check if a browser supports a certain block of code.
 If it doesn't support the code, you can use "fallbacks".
 A fallback let the browser run different code, so that the browser can always provide a working experience rather than crashing/erroring in some browsers.